PeterYYZhang/few-shot-self-prompt-SAM/README.md

 - To get the result for 5-fold validation: run ```python main.py --checkpoint <path/to/checkpoints/checkpoint> --model_type <model_type> --data_path <path/to/data> --k <num_of_training_images> --visualize False >> validation_result.txt```

 ## Citation
 If you find our work useful, please cite us.
-The BibTeX:
+The BibTeX is as follows.
 ```
 @inproceedings{wu2023self,
   title={Self-prompting large vision models for few-shot medical image segmentation},